durgadas311/cpnet-z80/md/MPMserver.md

 It is also possible to modify the active R/O vector using the program SRVPROT.COM.

+This private R/O vector is added to the results of requests for BDOS function 29 (Get Read/Only Vector), so that requesters see what additional protection has been applied.

 ## NIOS
-The NIOS interface is similar to the client SNIOS interface, with some notable exceptions.
+The server NIOS interface is similar to the requester SNIOS interface, with some notable exceptions.

 ### Ordering
-Note that the server always calls RCVMSG and then SNDMSG, as opposed to the clients which always call SNDMSG and then RCVMSG.
+Note that the server always calls RCVMSG and then SNDMSG, as opposed to the requesters which always call SNDMSG and then RCVMSG.
 This means that any dependencies between SNDMSG and RCVMSG are reversed, for example regarding discovery and use of network identifiers.

-In addition, it is no longer guaranteed that the calls to SNDMAG and RCVMSG will be paired (adjacent in time).
-Each message received is passed to a server process based on the client node ID, and other messages may be received (or responses sent back) before that server process completes its request.
+In addition, it is no longer guaranteed that paired calls to RCVMSG and SNDMAG will be adjacent in time.
+Each message received is passed to a server process based on the requester node ID, and other messages may be received (or responses sent back) before that server process completes its request.

 ### Entry points